ipenas-cl/Tempo-Lang/docs/language/no-imports-readme.md

 ## The Revolutionary Approach

-Tempo eliminates the concept of imports entirely.
+Chronos eliminates the concept of imports entirely.
 Every standard library function is available in every file through the compiler's built-in prelude.
 This means:

 - ✅ **Write code anywhere** - No internet needed
 - ✅ **Zero configuration** - No package.json, Cargo.toml, or go.mod